sobri3195/Pegasus-spear/README.md

 Pegasus-Spear is a Python-based Remote Access Tool designed for educational and authorized testing purposes only.

-## ⚠️ Important Security Notice

-This software is intended for educational purposes and authorized security testing only.
-Misuse of this software can raise legal and ethical issues which the authors do not support and cannot be held responsible for.

 ## Contact & Support

 - **Author**: Letda Kes dr. Sobri, S.Kom